srid/srid/content/Software/Haskell/haskell-template/garnix.md

 # Adding Garnix CI

-[[haskell-template]] already uses Github Actions for CI, but if you wish to use [Garnix](https://garnix.io/) -- a Nix based hosted CI service that integrates well with GitHub -- instead, you may provide a `garnix.yaml` like the below:
+[[haskell-template]] already uses Github Actions for CI, but you may also use [Garnix](https://garnix.io/).
+Garnix is a Nix based hosted CI service that integrates well with GitHub.
+Compared to Github Actions, Garnix CI jobs run faster and finally you get a free Nix cache as a result (no need to manually push to cachix).

+You may use the following `garnix.yaml` to enable both Linux and macOS builds:

 ```yaml
 builds: